MalikHettige/Bug-bounty-writeups/hack-the-box-academy/README.md

 - Hashcat
 - Linux command-line utilities
 - PowerShell

-The goal is not to memorize tools individually, but to understand **when and why each tool is useful**.

 ---

-# 🔎 Enumeration Methodology

-One of the main skills I am developing is a repeatable enumeration process.
+# One of the main skills I am developing is a repeatable enumeration process.

-A simplified methodology:
+A simplified methodology (what I do) :

 ```text
 1. Identify target